kletobias/p2022/_posts/2025-05-16-critical-review-of-agentic-ai-in-financial-services-opportunities-risks-and-responsible-implementation-by-ibm-consulting.md

 ---
 layout: distill
-title: "Critical Review of "Agentic AI in Financial Services: Opportunities, Risks, and Responsible Implementation" by IBM Consulting"
+title: 'Critical Review of "Agentic AI in Financial Services: Opportunities, Risks, and Responsible Implementation" by IBM Consulting'
 date: 2025-05-16
 description: "The recent IBM Consulting publication Agentic AI in Financial Services: Opportunities, Risks, and Responsible Implementation (May 2025, 36 pages) addresses the potential benefits and pitfalls of agent-based AI solutions in the financial sector.
 However, a close reading exposes gaps between the paper's broad aspirations and the strict regulatory and practical realities-especially regarding compliance with EU privacy rules (GDPR) and the complexities of using real operational data.
 The following critique highlights the major oversights."
 tags: